desenvolvedorindie/yii2-app-api/docs/guide/start-installation.md

    - for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend.dev/`
    - for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend.dev/`
+   - for api `/path/to/yii-application/api/web/` and using the URL `http://api.dev/`

    For Apache it could be the following: